ianxm/gimp-comic-book/readme.md

           ;; (gimp-image-undo-group-end image)
           (gimp-displays-flush))

+    Here we create a layer that outlines shapes, which we will call the sketch layer.
+First we create and add the new layer on top of the background layer.

+    Next we use the `photocopy` filter to convert the layer into lines where the image is darkest.
+This method was based on the [cartoon-quick](https://www.gimphelp.org/effects_cartoon_quick.html) filter.
+We use the `Detail` parameter to determine how sensitive photocopy should be.
+This does a good job of marking edges, but also results in noise in large dark areas.
+To reduce that effect we lighten the image with a `curves` operation before the `photocopy` call and darken it back after using the `levels` and `sharpen` operations.
+We also run a `median-blur` on the layer while the image is indexed to clear up some of the noise.
+If `Detail` is turned down to zero we skip this step entirely.

+    The `photocopy` filter produces an inverted greyscale image so there's no need to desaturate or invert the sketch layer.
+We just set its mode to `MULTIPLY` and are done here.

+        (when (> detail 0.0001)
+          (gimp-image-add-layer image sketch-layer 0)
+          (gimp-item-set-name sketch-layer "sketch")
+          (gimp-image-set-active-layer image sketch-layer)
+          (gimp-drawable-curves-spline sketch-layer HISTOGRAM-VALUE 10 (list->vector (list
+                                                                                      0.0  0.25
+                                                                                      0.25 0.375
+                                                                                      0.5  0.625
+                                                                                      0.75 0.875
+                                                                                      1.0  1.0)))
+          (let* ((detail-inv (- 1 detail))
+                 (detail-val (+ (* detail-inv 0.4) 0.6))) ; range from 1 (lowest) to 0.6 (highest)
+            (plug-in-photocopy RUN-NONINTERACTIVE image sketch-layer 12.0 1.0 0.0 detail-val))
+          (gimp-drawable-levels sketch-layer HISTOGRAM-VALUE 0.7 1 TRUE 1 0 1 TRUE)
+          (plug-in-unsharp-mask RUN-NONINTERACTIVE image sketch-layer 2 0.5 0)

+          (gimp-layer-set-mode sketch-layer LAYER-MODE-MULTIPLY))

     Here we create a "trace layer" that traces over lines.
 It adds thin lines wherever there are edges in the image.
 The trace layer usually